Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability: Abstract

 \section{Abstract}

 Modeling political structures by simplicial complexes, we investigate whether introducing a mediator into a substructure increases or decreases the stability of the overall structure.
 We prove theorems that quantify the stability of a political structure when $n$ mediators are introduced, either one by one or simultaneously.
 We also examine how the stability is affected when a single agent is split into two.
 In addition, stability is expressed in terms of the $h$-vector, and special attention is given to a class of political structures modeled by shellable simplicial complexes.
 In the latter context, we analyze weighted political structures and examples of political structures modeled by independence complexes of graphs.
+This approach provides a rigorous, stepwise analysis of stability under different structural modifications, showing how the combinatorial and topological properties of the simplicial complex govern the structure’s stability.

 \parskip=5pt \parindent=0cm

 \begin{section}{Introduction} Building on the work presented in \cite{Keiding}, the authors in \cite{MV21} model political structures using simplicial complexes.
 Modeling political structures in this way is natural, given that these complexes -- specifically, their constituent elements, the simplices, of which they are built by gluing in a prescribed manner -- are well-suited for representing situations involving mutual interactions between objects.
 Two interacting objects form a 1-simplex, i.e., an edge; three interacting objects form a 2-simplex, i.e., a (full) triangle; four interacting objects form a 3-simplex, i.e., a (full) tetrahedron; and so on.